Danny Dyszelski: Career

+Early career

+Dyszelski’s initial exposure to motorsport came from accompanying his father to track days at a young age, where he developed an early passion for racing that he later pursued through karting and other disciplines.
+As a karter, he competed in several classes, often simultaneously.
+Dyszelski competed in all major U.S. series, including USPKS, SKUSA, ROK Cup USA, and WKA, before stepping into open-wheel racing.

 USF2000 Championship

 2022

 On February 4, 2022, it was announced that Dyszelski would make his open-wheel racing debut in the 2022 USF2000 Championship driving for Jay Howard Driver Development.
 He would compete in 14 out of the total 18 races that season and finish 16th in the championship.

 2023

 Dyszelski would return to the championship for the 2023 season driving for Velocity Racing Development.
 He would not contest the seventh round held in Toronto.
 Dyszelski would also not compete at the final round held at Portland since he would move up to compete in the final round of the USF Pro 2000 Championship.

 USF Pro 2000 Championship

 2023

 On August 31, 2023, Dyszelski announced that he would join Turn 3 Motorsport to compete in the final round of the 2023 USF Pro 2000 Championship held at Portland International Raceway.
 He would retire in the first race, but finished a best of 9th in race 3.